MansMeg/BSDA/README.md

 ### Additional video material

 - [Stan YouTube channel](https://www.youtube.com/channel/UCwgN5srGpBH4M-Zc2cAluOA) contains good introductions to Stan and some basic suggestions on how to fit models
+- [Matthew Kay, Systematic uncertainty visualization design (StanCon 2026)](https://youtu.be/drngQr8eyXg) is recommended project material after the lectures on Stan, hierarchical models, and model checking.
+It gives useful guidance for visualizing posterior uncertainty, predictive distributions, and other Bayesian model output.

 ## Course practicalities